 To be safe, you should always take your dog to the vet when you realize they are eating grass, especially if it is making them throw up.
 But if your vet finds your dog is completely healthy, they are likely doing it for fun.

-Why Do Poodles Eat Grass When Sick?
+The Nausea Connection: Why Sick Poodles Eat Grass

 As mentioned earlier, less than 10% of dogs that eat grass are sick before eating grass.
 This statistic is also one that is very flawed, so there are likely many dogs, especially poodles, that eat grass because they are legitimately sick.